yashshinde0080/ultimate-bashrc/README.md

 - Expected vs actual behavior
 - Any error messages

+> [!IMPORTANT]
+> Include the output of `echo $SHELL` and `uname -a` in your bug reports for better debugging.

+### 💡 Feature Requests

+> [!NOTE]
+> Feature requests are welcome!
+Please explain:
+- What problem does this solve?
+- How would it work?
+- Any examples or mockups

 ## 📄 License

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+> [!NOTE]
+> Feel free to use, modify, and distribute this configuration as needed under the MIT License terms.

 ## 🙏 Acknowledgments